TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 - Pull request deletion or loss of access renders the identifier non-addressable.
 Routing is terminated upon deletion.
-- Replies form additional comments with their own identifiers; they do not alter the parent comment’s identity.
+- Replies form additional comments with their own identifiers; they do not alter the parent comment’s identifier.

 ---